 - Day 2: Make the frosting and the cake, refrigerate both

-What I didn’t love about some of the recipes in the Milk Bar book is that they call for really specific, often expensive, hard-to-find ingredients like hazelnut praline paste and Feuilletine and don’t include recommendations for cheaper alternatives.
+What I didn't love about some of the recipes in the Milk Bar book is that they call for really specific, often expensive, hard-to-find ingredients like hazelnut praline paste and Feuilletine and don't include recommendations for cheaper alternatives.
+I've noted below where I've made more affordable alterations to the recipes, but if you'd rather spend the money to just have the right thing without any extra steps, you do you.

-making the chocolate cake
+Making the chocolate cake

+While you can probably use any 13x9" chocolate cake recipe here, the official Milk Bar chocolate cake recipe produces a uniform cake with an exceptionally flat surface.
 Most cakes end up with a slightly domed top that needs to be sliced off for layering, but the Milk Bar recipe produces a flat-topped cake that requires zero trimming.

 Make sure that you really let your mixer run for as long as the recipe says between steps to get a beautifully airy cake batter.
 If you use a different chocolate cake recipe or end up with a dramatically domed top to your cake, use a serrated knife to trim it flat.

-The cool thing about these cakes is that you don’t need to make 3 separate cakes to get your layers.
-You punch the top two layers out of a rectangular cake using a 6″ cake cutter, and then use the remaining scraps to form the bottom layer.
+The cool thing about these cakes is that you don't need to make 3 separate cakes to get your layers.
+You punch the top two layers out of a rectangular cake using a 6" cake cutter, and then use the remaining scraps to form the bottom layer.

 If your cake top is only slightly domed, it should be fine.
 These aren’t meant to be perfect-looking cakes, anyway.
 A little unevenness is okay.

-the secret to true hazelnut chocolate frosting
+The secret to true hazelnut chocolate frosting

-This frosting, which I borrowed from All About Cake‘s Banana-Chocolate-Hazelnut cupcakes is the icing on the cake here, literally and figuratively.
-It’s buttery and light, and the hazelnut praline paste adds a rich, sweet texture that doesn’t make your teeth ache.
+This frosting, which I borrowed from All About Cake's Banana-Chocolate-Hazelnut cupcakes is the icing on the cake here, literally and figuratively.
+It's buttery and light, and the hazelnut praline paste adds a rich, sweet flavor that doesn't make your teeth ache.

 The only thing is… hazelnut praline paste is both expensive and hard to find.
 I couldn’t find it in any grocery store near me, and online it was going for almost $20 for 11 ounces, which meant that, even though I was doubling the batch, I’d have leftover praline paste, which I didn’t need.